SOMA Neurodiversity Community Network

 Neurodivergent

 Relating to or showing sensory experiences, cognitive processes, and patterns of behavior and communication that are distinctly apart from what is socioculturally expected.
-Individuals diagnosed as autistic, having ADHD, dyslexia, and dyspraxia as well as those without specific diagnosis are neurodivergent.
-Neurodivergence is an invisible disability because society is not based on the needs and experiences of neurodivergent people.
+Individuals who are autistic individuals, have ADHD, dyslexia, and dyspraxia, and other forms of cognitive difference may identify as neurodivergent.
+Neurodivergence is a type of invisible disability because its impacts are not always immediately apparent to others.

 Invisible Disability